 - David Boyd, Sam Villa ArTeam: Split ends can become "infectious."
 This definitely applies to men as well and especially so in their beards.
 I love to use my 7 Dry Cutting Shear as my go to beard trimming shear.
 The same principle applies to beards in that, when trying to grow one out a baby trim every so often goes a long way.
 In addition to this, proper care and conditioning of the beard with the appropriate products can also help to avoid split ends and to aid in the grow out period.

-- Andrew Carruthers, Education Director for Sam Villa: Another Hot Tip on keeping hair healthy is minimizing the number of times you are washing and blow drying by using products like Redken Pillow Proof Extender for second or third day restyling.
+- Andrew Carruthers, Cultural Ambassador for Sam Villa: Another Hot Tip on keeping hair healthy is minimizing the number of times you are washing and blow drying by using products like Redken Pillow Proof Extender for second or third day restyling.
 Doing spot touch ups with a straightening iron or curling iron is still better than putting your hair through the wash and blow dry process every day.

 There you have it, straight from the pros!
 Now you have no excuses left, book that appointment and your hair will thank you!!!!

 For more tips, tricks and tutorials check out our entire to Blog section and get educated!